brianlamere/Rmultiome4/README.md

 ### External Dependencies
-Usually I like to be able to just have lines that say: library("Seurat")

-And then move on, without there being version requirements, and assume people use a somewhat recent version.
+Usually I like to be able to just have lines that say: library("Seurat") and then move on, without there being version requirements, and assume people use a somewhat recent version.
 However, Seurat5 added layers to the SeuratObject, and many of the core Seurat tools I need (RunPCA, RunHarmony, etc) don't work with those layers.
 I honestly don't understand why Seurat5 was even released,